broadinstitute/warp/website/docs/Pipelines/CEMBA_MethylC_Seq_Pipeline/README.md

 | VCFtoALLC | Python | Creates an [ALLC](https://github.com/yupenghe/methylpy#output-format) file from the VCF produced with MethylationTypeCaller | quay.io/cemba/vcftoallc:v0.0.1 |
 | ComputeCoverageDepth | [Samtools v1.9](http://www.htslib.org/)  | Compute number of sites with coverage greater than 1 | quay.io/broadinstitute/samtools:1.9 |

-### Prior to running: Set-up the workflow for using multiplexed samples
+### Prior to running: set-up the workflow for using multiplexed samples

 The pipeline uses paired-end reads, but it can only perform multiplexing when running in single-end mode.
 If you have multiplexed samples and want to attach cell barcodes, you must run the pipeline in single-end mode.
 If you do not wish to attach cell barcodes, you may run in paired-end mode (even if your samples are multiplexed).
 You can specify single-end mode or paired-end mode using the paired_end_run boolean in the configuration file.
-You will also need to adjust the extract_and_attach_barcodes_in_single_end_run boolean to true if you want to attach bardcodes.
+You will also need to adjust the extract_and_attach_barcodes_in_single_end_run boolean to true if you want to attach barcodes.

 ### 1. Trim adaptors

 The CEMBA workflow Trim task uses Cutadapt software to remove the Read1 (R1) and Read2 (R2) adaptor sequences specified in the input configuration from the zipped R1 and R2 FASTQ files.
-Low quality reads are trimmed from the 5’ and 3’ ends using the interval specified in the quality_cutoff input parameter.
+Low-quality reads are trimmed from the 5’ and 3’ ends using the interval specified in the quality_cutoff input parameter.
 To avoid empty reads, a threshold for read length is set using the min_length_paired_end_trim option.

 ### 2. Extract cell barcodes